mnutsch/Crypto_Algorithmic_Trading/tropo/readme.txt

 Before your Tropo account can send SMS messages, you have to contact Tropo Support and ask them to enable outbound SMS messages.
 Do this by e-mailing Tropo Support at support@tropo.com requesting that they do so.
 Be sure to give them your Tropo username.
+They will then send you an PIN and a link that you have to enter it in.

 When you are ready to use the application as a production level application, you will also need to upgrade the account with a payment method.
 Do this by navigating to https://www.tropo.com/billing/upgrade and entering your credit card information.
+Note: Tropo Support has to activate your account before you can do this.
+Otherwise you will receive an error message.

 Finally, you need to tell the algorithmic trading application how to call Tropo.
+We do this by adding the Tropo API key into the algorithmic trading app's configuration file.
 Go to this link to get a list of your Tropo applications: https://www.tropo.com/applications Click on the algorithmicTradingAlerts application.
 Click on API Keys to the left.